jwahyoung/memento/README.md

 		];

 		var memento = new Memento($scope.tasks);
+		or
+		var memento = new Memento($scope.tasks, 20); // you can set up the max history as 20

 A Memento object acts as a stack of states for a given object.
 Thus, it exposes stack-like methods.